mrfoxie/mistrysiddh/content/en/posts/face-detection.md

 ---
-title: "Face Detection using OpenCV + Python (🐍)"
+title: Face Detection using OpenCV + Python (🐍)
 date: 2021-06-21T16:05:37+05:30
-description: "Face detection is a computer technology being used in a variety of applications that identifies human faces in digital images.
-Face detection also refers to the psychological process by which humans locate and attend to faces in a visual scene."
+description: Face detection is a computer technology being used in a variety of applications that identifies human faces in digital images.
+Face detection also refers to the psychological process by which humans locate and attend to faces in a visual scene.
 draft: false
 hideToc: false
 enableToc: true